-If you have any concerns about equality, diversity and inclusion, or wish to report potential discrimination, please get in touch with your WI committee, federation or the NFWI Membership and Engagement Team using the contact information in section 14.
-You can also view the NFWI Complaints Policy on My WI which WIs and federations are welcome to adopt.
+If you have any concerns about equality, diversity and inclusion, or wish to report potential discrimination, please get in touch with your WI Committee, federation or the NFWI Membership and Engagement Team using the contact information in section 16.
+You can also view the NFWI Complaints Policy on My WI here or by going to My WI / Essential Information / WI Policy and Guidance / Complaints which WIs and federations are welcome to adopt.